ghomasHudson/very_long_scientific_papers/README.md

 # Very Long scientific papers

-This dataset contains code and data for the very long scientific papers dataset from arxiv.org.
+This dataset contains code and data for the very long scientific papers dataset based on arxiv.org.
 The data is stored under the `final/test` directory with `PAPER_ID.main.txt` and corresponding `PAPER_ID.abstract.txt` files.

 ## Data gathering process